kaldi-asr/kaldi/egs/README.txt

     get the same data using combinations of other catalog numbers, but this is the one we used).

+ yesno: This is a simple recipe with some data consisting of a single person saying the words "yes" and "no", that can be downloaded from the Kaldi website.
+   It's a very easy task, but useful for checking that the scripts run, or if you don't yet have any of the LDC data.

 Recipes in progress (these may be less polished than the ones above).

  swbd: Switchboard.
 A fairly large amount of telephone speech (2-channel, 8kHz